 I’m passionate about keeping my family healthy.
 And feeding my kids things other than pancakes.
 (We really love pancakes.
 This is tough sometimes.)

-I’ve been married to a chiropractor-and-wellness-expert husband for 12 years.
+I’ve been married to a chiropractor-and-wellness-expert husband for 15 years.
 Steve (yes, we love Journey jokes) is still my very best friend, my go-to guy for all things health-related, and my favorite taste tester.
+He also takes photos when we do excursion posts (Like when we went to Moab) and helps out with the accounting part of Perry’s Plate.
+He’s a huge help and so supportive!

 Oh, and he loves salads.
+And he washes my pots.
 How did I luck out?

-I have three little ladies who are my kitchen helpers, currently 9, 7, and 4.
+I have three little ladies who are my kitchen helpers, currently 11, 10, and 6.
 They can all crack eggs by themselves and name over a dozen types of produce.
-(My eldest can now make crepes — completely unassisted.
+(My eldest can now make French macarons & crepes — completely unassisted.
 My dreams have come true.)

 I also have a squishy little man who joined our family in March 2015.
 He’s affectionately known as #babylukedanes on my Instagram feed.
 (It’s a long, Gilmore Girls-related story.)